 What are duckbill pliers used for?

 In the motorsport and aviation industries, the duckbills are the second choice after safety wire pliers for lock wiring.
 Mechanics in these two industries use the pliers to twist safety wire on fasteners and hardware that need to be secured.
 Aircraft mechanics also use them to pull and bend cotter pins.

 Since I am not a motorsport or aircraft mechanic, I use my duckbills for other tasks such as selecting and removing wires in the wiring harnesses of cars.
 I find them very effective at gripping wire strands without damaging the insulation.
 I also the pliers to grip and pull safety wire for reinforcing exhaust wrap.

 There are many other uses for the flat nose duck bill pliers.
 You can use them as fishing pliers to remove hooks from your catch or as substitutes for needlenose when you need strong and reliable gripping.

 How to use duck bill pliers

-The duck bill pliers are easy use.
+Duck bill pliers are easy to use.
 They are just like any other regular pliers except that their jaws are flat and do not have integrated cutters.
 This restricts their use to only gripping objects.

 The jaws of duckbill pliers are either smooth, serrated, or cross-hatched to suit various applications.
 For example, jewelers love smooth jaws because they do not leave marks on their jewelry.
 Aviation mechanics, on the other hand, prefer the jaws with cross-cut teeth because they grip better without causing significant damage on the stock.
 They only leave surface marks.

-From experience, I noticed that the cross-hatch teeth on the duckbills help to exert even pressure on the stock, resulting in an equal grip in any direction.
+From experience, I have noticed that the cross-hatch teeth on the duckbills help to exert even pressure on the stock, resulting in an equal grip in any direction.
 Moreover, the cross pattern does not damage your wire like the ribbed teeth do when you squeeze the handles too tight.

 To use the duck bill pliers, simply pull the handles apart to open the jaws.
 Place the stock between the jaws and squeeze the handles together to bite.
 Because the duckbill pliers do not have a locking mechanism, you must keep pressing the handles together to maintain a firm grip on the object.